tiger-swallowtails-2013/phase-2-guide/readme.md

 After lightning talks, teams are encouraged to work on group projects until 7pm.
 Thereafter you should all pursue [side projects](#sideprojects).

+### Evenings
+After 7PM, you should no longer be working on your group project.
+Instead you should be preparing tomorrows lighting talk, or working on a [side project](#sideprojects).

+This is what professional programmers do.
+We stop working on what our boss wants and start working on what *we* want.
+Because we love coding!

 ## Group Projects
 Group projects are only to be worked on until 6~7pm.
 You will not 'finish' your group project.
 There is always more to do, more enhancements to be made, more